 He moved to Langton Green from Blackheath in 1986.
 He has been married to Anne for over forty years.
-They have three grown-up daughters, all of whom have been fortunate enough to attend Langton School and then Tunbridge Wells Girls' Grammar School and then gone on to University.
-You can see an up-to-date picture of my family below, taken on a weekend break in Lake Como.
+They have three grown-up daughters, all of whom have been fortunate enough to attend Langton School and then to Tunbridge Wells Girls' Grammar School and then to University, and who now live in the area.

-Julian's experience includes both the public and private sectors.
-He was for many years Corporate Director of Economic Development and Estates at the London Borough of Lewisham which has given him a great insight into the workings of local government and of revitalising local economies which he is able to apply as a local Councillor.
-Whilst there he led the team which won £37.5 million of external funding from the City Challenge programme.
-For the past twenty years he has been a freelance consultant.
+Julian set up and led the first Directorate of Economic Development and Estates at the London Borough of Lewisham.
+His experience has given him a great insight into the workings of local government and of revitalising local economies which he seeks to apply as a local Councillor in Tunbridge Wells.
+He led the team which won £37.5 million of external funding for Deptford from the City Challenge programme and for the past twenty years he has been a freelance consultant across the country, but mainly in the south east.
 During that time he has published three 'best practice' guides and been awarded a Jones Lang LaSalle Research Grant to carry out research into Business Improvement Districts in the USA and UK as well as delivering many major development schemes across London.